Mwaisaks/EventTicketingPlatform/README.md

 * Make sure the end date is after the first date
 * Allow the user to specify other users as organisers
 * Add other exceptions
+* When the Organiser can be an attendee, staff for other events and vice versa

+**Implementing an Endpoint**
+* Implement the service layer
+* Create DTOs and mappers
+* controller layer
+* test functionality